Henry Ford: Village Industries

 Photographic print

-In the 1920s and 30s, Henry Ford set up small-scale factories throughout southeast Michigan.
+In the 1920s and '30s, Henry Ford set up small-scale factories throughout southeast Michigan.
 These "Village Industries" supplied Ford with tools and vehicle parts.
-The factory at Waterford -- one of many scattered along the Middle Rouge River basin -- opened in 1925 and its employees made precision inspection gauge blocks.
-This mill remained open until the late 1950s.
+The factory at Waterford -- one of many scattered along the Middle Rouge River basin -- opened in 1925.
+Its employees made precision inspection gauge blocks.
+The plant remained open until the late 1950s.

 Hayden Mills Hydroelectric Plant, Tecumseh, Michigan, 1936